WistfulHopes/kofxv_editor/README.md

-# kofxv_parser
+# The King of Fighters XV Editor
-Parser for formats from The King of Fighters XV
+Editor for formats from The King of Fighters XV.